EU AI Act Transparency Obligations: What You Must Disclose

 Step 1: Inventory Your AI Systems

-Before you can meet transparency obligations, you need to know what AI systems your organization uses.
+Before you can meet transparency obligations, you need to know what AI systems your organisation uses.
 Conduct a thorough audit covering:

 - Customer-facing chatbots and virtual assistants